spacetelescope/webbpsf/docsource/webbpsf.rst

 >>> mynircam = NIRCam()
 >>> result = mynircam.calcPSF(fov_arcsec=7, oversample=2, filter='F250M')
+>>> result2= mynircam.calcPSF(fov_pixels=512, oversample=2, filter='F250M')

-By default, the PSF will be located at the exact center of the output array.
+By default, the PSF will be centered at the exact center of the output array.
 This means that if the PSF is computed on an array with an odd number of pixels, the
 PSF will be centered exactly on the central pixel.
 If the PSF is computed on an array with even size, it will be centered on the "crosshairs" at the intersection of the central four pixels.
 If one of these is particularly desirable to you, set the parity option appropriately: